Becoming a commercial litigator - the view from Weil, Gotshal & Manges

 “Sometimes, pre-litigation posturing and negotiations are the best route.
 Other times, the client is best served by developing leverage through the litigation process.”

 Jessica L. Falk, partner: Our practice involves assessing the client’s options, selecting the best path for defending or advancing our clients’ interests, and then working within the law and the facts to achieve the desired outcome.
 This requires depth and breadth of experience, and our team delivers at all levels of the group.
 For example, each of Bambo, Luna, and I have handled major restructuring-related disputes.
-Bambo focuses on class actions and trade secrets matters, often implicating California’s unique consumer and employee protection laws.
+Bambo focuses on antitrust, class actions and trade secrets matters, often implicating California’s unique consumer and employee protection laws.
 Luna has considerable experience defending and prosecuting competitor and customer antitrust cases.
-I do a lot of work on commercial, IP and licensing litigation.
+I do a lot of work on commercial, antitrust, IP and licensing litigation.
 We all have meaningful trial experience, which is really the signature of Weil’s practice.

 CA: How do Weil partners and associates collaborate with each other and clients on commercial litigation matters?
 How are tasks and responsibilities usually divided up?